-Overall number of hunters and freshwater anglers in the Commonwealth has been slowly, though gradually, in decline over recent years.
-The number served annually indicates the number of Department of Game and Inland Fisheries license holders.
-The potential number of customers is derived from the total number of individuals engaged in hunting and freshwater fishing (including both license and licensed-exempt) as indicated in the 2011 National Survey of Fishing, Hunting, and Wildlife-Associated Recreation (USFWS).
-These potential numbers are estimates, of course, and the number of potential customers for these categories could be higher.
-Likewise, the number of individuals engaged in wildlife watching is derived from the Virginia data found in the USFWS survey.
-However, activities engaged in by those defined as wildlife watchers vary and there is no license sales from which to draw data.
+Overall number of hunters and freshwater anglers in the Commonwealth has been in constant flux over the more recent years, with a general decline in the number of hunting and fishing customers that DGIF supported in the past.
+The number served annually and potential number of annual customers indicates the number of Department of Game and Inland Fisheries license holders.
+These potential numbers are estimates, of course, and the number of potential customers for these categories could vary.
+The number of individuals engaged in wildlife watching is derived from the Virginia data found in the USFWS survey.
+However, activities engaged in by those defined as wildlife watchers vary and there are no license sales from which to draw data.